AndersDeath/diary2/000-current.md

 # 02 February - Thursday - Yerevan - 126 day of immigration

 Today I finished with the first test from Booking.
 I hope that I did well and everything is good.
 Also the new backend developer started working with us, which is amazing thing.
 I did several exercises.
 I've been preparing myself for potential layoffs.
 It will be very sad if happens.
+At the same time I do everything for compensation of all this things.